• Skip to primary navigation

 • Cook on high 3 hours.
 Add the mushrooms and the sour cream and cook 1 hour more.

 • After the 4th hour, check the seasonings and adjust if necessary.
-If you want the sauce to be thicker remove a cup of broth and dissolve 1 Tbsp of flour in the hot broth.
+If you want the sauce to be thicker remove a cup of broth and dissolve 1 tablespoon of flour in the hot broth.
 Microwave 1 minute and stir.
 Repeat until the sauce has thickened and then add back into the slow cooker.
 Mix well.

 • Serve over egg noodles, rice or spatzle.
 Garnish with parsley if desired.